grechkay/pandas/doc/source/indexing.rst

   with mixed positional and label based hierarchical indexes.

-  When the DataFrame has an integer index or integer columns, positional access is not supported in the corresponding dimention.
+  When the DataFrame has an integer index or integer columns, positional access is not supported in the corresponding dimension.
 Thus, in such cases it's usually better to be explicit and use ``.iloc`` or ``.loc``.

   See more at :ref:`Advanced Indexing <advanced>`, :ref:`Advanced